 WHO ARE THE MEMBERS OF FISO?

 The members of FISO are the national federations representing over 100 countries worldwide.
 Each national federation is composed of athlete members and represents their needs and interests.
-National Federation members are organised into Continental Confederations, which are associations of the National Federations in four continental regions under OCR Africa, OCR Americas, OCR Asia-Pacific and OCR Europe.
+National Federation members are organised into Continental Regions, which are associations of the National Federations in four continental regions in Africa, Americas, Asia-Pacific and Europe.

 WHAT IS FISO?

 The Fédération Internationale de Sports d’Obstacles is the international governing body and sole competent authority for obstacle sports and related disciplines worldwide.
 We are an independent association composed of national member federations in more than 80 countries.

 The Mission of FISO is to promote Obstacle Sports (Ninja, OCR and Adventure Racing) throughout the world, to lead Obstacle Sports, and meet the requirements as specified by the International Olympic Committee and the International Paralympic Committee.
 We promote official World Championships in various disciplines and events for our member federations and their athlete members and eventually provide a route to International Multi-Sport Games.
 Examples of Multisport Games include the South East Asia Games, Pan Am Games and Summer Olympic Games.